 CME on Your Terms – The Osler Institute utilized state of the art equipment to record our Live April 2016 comprehensive Pediatrics Review Course and bring it to you!
-These audio files are stored “in the cloud” so you can stream them anywhere, anytime, as long as you have an internet connection – your learning experience is almost like being at the live activity, but without travel costs and time away from your practice.
+These Video/Audio files are stored “in the cloud” so you can stream them anywhere, anytime, as long as you have an internet connection, watch or listen to on your phone, computer – your learning experience is almost like being at the live activity, but without travel costs and time away from your practice.
+Included with each Online review is an electronic downloadable copy of the syllabus that corresponds to the Video/Audio lectures.

 Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn 55 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification program.
 It is the CME activity provider’s responsibility to submit participation completion information to ACCME for the purpose of granting ABP MOC credit.